 I provide further background in “Why do I keep a field journal” and I welcome your exploration of my journal excerpts on my blog The Viridain Life

-Also, to download a booklet I use in workshops for university faculty on how to used field journaling with their students, click here Documenting the Moment.
+Please also feel free to download a booklet I use in workshops for university faculty on how to used field journaling with their students (Documenting the Moment.)
 As a pamphlet, the pdf file should be printed off two sided, the pages assembled, and then folded in half to create a pamphlet.
 If you find this small guide useful to you in your work, I’d love to hear about it!